tejas2605/Pipelined-MIPS-Processor/README.md

 # Report
 A MIPS pipelined processor faces several data hazards and control hazards.
 A detailed report of the strategies used to mitigate each of the data and control hazards is also added.

+# Instructions on how to open the Project